blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Aisha's age (50 min video)
 	- **Video Type:** Prophet Salallahu Ali Wassalam His Ali Wassalam wife Aisha Ali Wasslam

+- People justifying child marriage
+	- https://luk.staff.ugm.ac.id/kmi/off/XIslam/USA/chap0302.html (Excerpt of a letter sent to Egyptian editor)
+		- Husband's friend liked her 9 year old daughter, and agreed to marry her.
+		- He announced it with great joy.
+		- When she objected, he said, he's following the prophet's example in al-Bukhari.
+	- Same article (Excerpt of a letter sent to the same editor by a police officer)
+		- Man of 84 wanted to marry a 14 year old, and he was invited
+		- He asked why he wants to marry a child
+		- H